11 March 2020

 Join our roundtable for a discussion on passive authentication; what is it and what are the security, usability, and commercial implications of different types of passive authentication.

 Joe will be talking about how evolving deepfake technology is forcing a rethink on the way that governments and enterprises are protecting themselves and their citizens/customers against presentation and replay attacks.

 If you’re not attending connect:ID and would like more information on these presentations or on our services, please contact us firstname.lastname@example.org

 connect:ID is an identity conference and exhibition that focuses on how disruptive technology and policy decisions are driving much needed change in the world of identity, particularly in government and finance.

-Also on the agenda this week: Trusted Authentication, Identity Proofing, Online Authentication, Remote Onboarding, Digital Identity Standards, Federated Identity, KYC/AML, Combatting Document Fraud, Border Control, Privacy and Consent, Compliance & Regulation, Meaningful Consent, Payments and Open Banking, Smart Cities, Protecting Citizens Online, Mobile Citizen ID, Next-Generation Biometrics, Traveler Identity, Seamless Traveler Journey, Biometric Exit/Entry, Advanced Passenger Identification, Secure Ports of Entry, Digital Identity Fraud, Presentation Attack Detection, Account Takeover Fraud.
+Also on the agenda this week: Trusted Authentication, Identity Proofing, Online Authentication, Remote Onboarding, Digital Identity Standards, Federated Identity, Know your Customer (KYC) compliance, anti-money Laundering (AML) compliance, Combatting Document Fraud, Border Control, Privacy and Consent, Compliance & Regulation, Meaningful Consent, Payments and Open Banking, Smart Cities, Protecting Citizens Online, Mobile Citizen ID, Next-Generation Biometrics, Traveler Identity, Seamless Traveler Journey, Biometric Exit/Entry, Advanced Passenger Identification, Secure Ports of Entry, Digital Identity Fraud, Presentation Attack Detection, Account Takeover Fraud.